-The Orioles joined all 29 other clubs in celebrating Major League Baseball's Play Ball Weekend - a league-wide campaign to encourage youth participation in all forms of baseball and softball activities.
-In 2019, the Orioles held the following events during Play Ball Weekend.
+Each season, the Orioles join all 29 other clubs in celebrating Major League Baseball's Play Ball Weekend - a league-wide campaign to encourage youth participation in all forms of baseball and softball activities.

 Expanding upon Major League Baseball's successful Play Ball campaign, the Orioles launched the 'Have A Catch' campaign, to encourage children, and fans of all ages, to go outside and enjoy a game of catch.

 The Orioles are committed to helping children with mental and/or physical challenges enjoy the game of baseball.
 Through partnerships with organizations like the Oriole Advocates Challenger Baseball program and League of Dreams, the Orioles have impacted the lives of many children through adaptive forms of baseball that allow each child to excel at the game.

 Each season, the Orioles Advocates Challenger Baseball program hosts its Fantasy Camp Clinic for local Challenger Athletes in Maryland and Pennsylvania.
 Approximately 60 Challenger Athletes are selected to participate and have the opportunity to learn baseball skills from current and former Orioles.